allfed/ALLFED-Repository-Template/README.md

 ## Further reading/Misc
 * [Best Practices for Scientific Computing](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1001745)
 * [General course to get to know the Python skills needed to the work at ALLFED](https://github.com/florianjehn/python-for-environmental-science)
 * We are using [Github Copilot](https://github.com/features/copilot) to write faster and cleaner code.
-If you would also like to have a license contact finance@allfed.info or florian@allfed.info
+If you would also like to have a license contact finance@allfed.info

 ## Acknowledgment
 This is strongly based on the ["Good Research Code Handbook"](https://goodresearch.dev/index.html).
 If something here confuses you, it makes sense to read about it there.
 Pretty good explanations.